-Kubernetes cost management is a big challenge.
+Kubernetes cost monitoring is a big challenge.
 Here’s how you can analyze your costs — and how CloudZero makes it easy.

 The benefits for innovation with Kubernetes are clear: it can allow small teams to deliver more value, more rapidly.
-However, cost discussions around Kubernetes — and Kubernetes cost management — can be difficult.
+However, cost discussions around Kubernetes — and Kubernetes cost monitoring — can be difficult.

 You have disposable and replaceable compute resources constantly coming and going, on a range of types of infrastructure.
 Yet at the end of the month, you just get a billing line item for EKS cost and a bunch of EC2 instances.